nandu-18126/loan-simplifier/README.md

 That’s a serious thing, and many people don’t realize it.

-So I thought — what if we could **simplify these documents using AI**?
+So we thought — what if we could **simplify these documents using AI**?

 ---